rmcanany/SolidEdgeHousekeeper/README.md

 ![SaveDrawingAs](My%20Project/media/task_save_drawing_as.png)

-Select the file type using the combobox.
-Select the directory using the `Browse` button, or enable the `Original Directory` option.

-You can optionally create subdirectories using a formula similar to the Property Text Callout.
-See the `Save model as` help topic for details.
+Most options for this command are the same as for `Save Model As`.
+See the help topic for that command for details.

 Unlike with model files, draft subdirectory formulas can include an Index Reference designator (eg, `|R1`).
 This is the way to refer to a model contained in the draft file, similar to Property Text in a Callout.
 For example, `%{System.Material|R1}`.
 To refer to properties of the draft file itself, do not specify a designator, for example, `%{Custom.Last Revision Date}`.